nikolaosmparoutis/Machine-Learning-Engineering-Nanodegree/Exercises/distributions package/README.md

 You'll need to run `pip install --upgrade .` when you make changes to the package files.

-See the metadata of the package after the installation typing: python -m pip show distributions
+See the metadata of the package after the installation typing:
+'python -m pip show distributions'